interlock-network/knowledgebase-public/how/README.md

 # How

 This is where we store guides, tutorials, and how-to's.
-If you want to know how to compile-and-test the extension in goes in this category.
+If you want to know how to compile-and-test the extension it goes in this category.
 How to access our AWS services, how to do something on github, how to test or run the pipeline, all can be found here.
 If you already have instructions stored in the software's repo (or in the official documentation of a service